sjtalkar/milestone2_waterwells_deepnote/doc/assets/groundwater.md

  3. Reservoir levels
  4. Pumping for human needs such as domestic, agriculture and industrial

-If a water is pumped at a faster rate than an aquifer is recharged by precipitation or other sources of recharge, water levels can drop.
+If water is pumped at a faster rate than an aquifer is recharged by precipitation or other sources of recharge, water levels drop.
 This can happen during drought, due to the extreme deficit of rain.

 **Long-term water-level data** are fundamental to the resolution of many of the most complex problems dealing with groundwater availability and sustainability.
 Significant periods of time - years to decades - typically are required to collect water-level data needed to assess the effects of climate variability,